Compatibility between truncation and coproducts for quantum affine algebra and Yangian of $\mathfrak{sl}_2(\mathbb{C})$

 \begin{remark} There exists a general formula for the coproduct of $h(z)$ \cite[Definition 2.24]{Molev} :

 This is one of our motivations for the study of modified series, which should have a simpler coproduct. \end{remark}

 Let us define the GKLO series in order to compute their coproduct.

-\begin{definition}\cite{GKLO,KWWY,BFN} Let $m \in \N$ and $a(z)$ a complex Laurent series in $z^{-1}$ of leading term $z^{2m}$.
-The Gerasimov–Kharchev–Lebedev–Oblezin series, also called $A$-series, associated to $a(z)$ is the Laurent series in $z^{-1}$ of leading term $z^m$, with coefficients in $Y^=$, uniquely determined by :
+\begin{definition}\cite{GKLO,KWWY,BFN} Let $m \in \N$ and $a(z)$ be complex Laurent series in $z^{-1}$ of the leading term $z^{2m}$.
+The Gerasimov–Kharchev–Lebedev–Oblezin series, also called $A$-series, associated to $a(z)$ is the Laurent series in $z^{-1}$ of the leading term $z^m$, with coefficients in $Y^=$, uniquely determined by :

 One can write :

 The \textbf{truncated Yangian} $Y^a$ is the quotient of $Y$ by the two-sided ideal generated by $(A^a_k)_{k\geqslant 0}$. \end{definition}